 FEATURES AND BENEFITS

-Take 2 capsules daily with water.
+Take two capsules daily with water.

 Vitamin D3 – Vitamin D plays a significant role in the immune system.
 The vitamin D receptor is found in substantial concentrations in T cells.

-The most important of these is glucosamine, an amino-sugar.
-Higher levels of glucosamine within the cartilage-producing cells (chondrocytes) is critical for production of adequate amounts of proteoglycans.
+The most important of the protein and carbohydrate molecules is glucosamine, an amino-sugar.
+High levels of glucosamine in cartilage-producing cells (chondrocytes) is essential for the production of sufficient amounts of proteoglycans.

 Chondroitin molecules are also involved in proteoglycan production.